An image of factors to consider when personalizing your sales cadence

 2. Prospect experience matters: How the prospect feels at any point in the sales process defines the value and effectiveness of your process and salespeople.
 Make sure your sales cadence centers around the best prospect experience possible, and you’ll be able to close more deals.

 3. Experiment and test: If you have the opportunity to do so, tweak your sales cadence according to conversion rates and experiment with new techniques.
-Remember, selling always has been and will be a process based on trial and error.
+Test different approaches to find what works best for your team and prospects.
 Test your cadence with different sales tools and platforms to find out what works best for you.

 4. Don’t rush it: The entire point of a sales cadence is to set the pace of the sales process according to the involved touchpoints.
-If your pace is too fast or too slow, you risk decreasing the effectiveness of each touchpoint and the overall strength of your sales strategy.
-The best way to shorten a sales cycle is not to rush it in the first place.
+A pace that's too fast or too slow decreases the effectiveness of each touchpoint and weakens your overall sales strategy.
+The best way to shorten a sales cycle is to maintain an appropriate, steady pace from the start.

 5. Incorporate prospect needs with goals: Most importantly, include the prospect with your sales goals in the sales strategy.
 This means focusing on their needs, preferences, and how they can benefit from your product.